tale/rootbeer/README.md

-# Architect (WIP Name)
+# Rootbeer

-Architect is meant to be a really crappy knock-off of nix's home-manager.
+Rootbeer is meant to be a really crappy knock-off of nix's home-manager.

 It will be packaged together as a usable CLI tool!